MIT-LCP/mimic-code/buildmimic/bigquery/README.md

 We didn't set any column as REQUIRED (i.e., NULL values are not allowed) because the tables will be used for searching/querying only and users with Viewer role should not be able to modify the tables (ex: insert/delete/update data).
 However, depending on your environment, you may need to set the mode REQUIRED for the appropriate columns.

 We selected the type DATAETIME for all columns with dates and times.
-On the MIMIC webpage the data types informed represent the PostgreSQL data types.
-Date and time, for example, are listed as TIMESTAMP(0).
-PostgreSQL doesn't seem to have a type DATETIME, but BigQuery does and that may be a more appropriate representation.
-In addition, the TIMESTAMP type was adding digits for second precision (which MIMIC doesn’t have) and setting UTC timezone as default.
+However, you could also use TIMESTAMP.
 Columns with suffix DATE (ex: CHARTDATE) “will always have 00:00:00 as the hour, minute, and second values.
 This does not mean it was recorded at midnight: it indicates that we do not have the exact time, only the date” (source: https://mimic.physionet.org/mimicdata/time).
 This is also true for other columns such DOB and DOD (Patients table).

 ---
-## STEP 6: Create tables and load the csv files
+## STEP 6: Create tables and load the compressed files

 ### A) Create a script file (ex: upload_MIMIC3_v1_4.sh) and copy the code below.
 Change the **schema_local_folder** to match the path to the schemas on your local machine.